freesewing/markdown/newsletter/2021q2/en.md

 ## What sewing project are you most proud of?

-A lot of projects, my first shirt, even though it has a lot of problems, my first tailored coat, all of my art shirts, … But if I had to pick one, it would probably be my Mondrian shirt.
-It was the one where I went all the way from a concept in my mind to creating it on paper to turning it into a garment.
+I'm proud of a lot of projects; my first shirt (even though it has a lot of faults), my first tailored coat, all of my art shirts, …
+But if I had to pick one, it would probably be my Mondrian shirt (https://shirtartistry.blog/2019/01/23/mondrian-shirt-the-beginning/).
+It was the one where I went all the way from a concept in my mind, though creating it on paper, to turning it into a garment.

 ## What in your life are you most proud of?

+Everybody will answer that with something like 'my children'.
+And I am proud of the persons they've become.
-The non-trivial thing I'm proud of because I did it is to the extent that I was a volunteer firefighter for 10 years.
+But I think that is more something they have done, than what I have done.
+I was just there to help them when needed.
+One of the things I've done that I'm proud of is having been a volunteer firefighter for 10 years.
-Additionally, for the last 20 years or so, I've worked for nonprofits trying to make the world a better place.
+And, for the last 20 years or so, I've worked for nonprofits trying to make the world a better place.

 ## What do you love the most about sewing?

 The creativity.
-On the one hand, I like to make things and with sewing, in contrast to woodworking, I discovered that I can be really precise and I can bring out the patience in myself to do that precision.
+I like to make things.
+I discovered that with sewing, in contrast to things like wood or metal working, I can be really precise.
+And I can find the patience in myself to create that precision.
-What’s more, if my assumptions are not correct, I can usually undo it (e.g. take the seam out).
+What’s more, if I make a mistake, I can usually undo it (e.g. take the seam out).
+It's a lot harder to take things apart once you've glued them together.
-On the other hand, I can make something that is a flat drawing on a piece of paper to something that is turned into a 3D real thing by putting those patterns into pieces of fabric and sewing them together.
+I also like that I can make something that is a flat drawing on a piece of paper into something that is a real three dimensional thing, by turning those patterns into pieces of fabric and sewing them together.
-Even the trail and error to adapt a pattern to my needs and all the different aspects that come into play in order to be successful.
+Even the trail and error process to adapt a pattern to my needs, or to create a new pattern from scratch, is interesting to me.
+It's a discovery journey with practical outcomes.
-And, I'm not good at all of them, but I can do most of them well enough that I can go from something in my head to something that I can wear, that's practical.
+And, although I'm not good at all of the required skills, I can do most of them well enough that I can go from something in my head to something that I can wear, and that is very satisfying.

 ## What do you hate the most about sewing?

-I am a bit too impatient to do large parts of handsewing and that is not my most favorable part of sewing.
+I am a bit too impatient to do large parts of sewing by hand, and that is my least favorable part of sewing.
+The occasional basting is fine, it is the sewing of a full seam by hand that is beyond me.
-I have done this before when I made my buttonholes by hand on my tailored jacket, but it takes too much time to give me any pleasure and it'll most likely take a long time before I’ll do it again.
+I have made buttonholes by hand on my tailored jacket, and that was satisfying by itself.
+Yet it takes too much time and it doesn't fascinate me enough to allow me to become good at it.
+It'll most likely take a long time before I’ll do it again.
+For some reason I don't mind doing the pad stitching for lapels and such on tailored jackets.

 ## What’s the hardest part of sewing to you?

 It is nearly impossible for me to draw the mental picture that is in my head on a piece of paper.
-For this reason, I cannot, not even temporarily, put an end result of a certain clothing design on a piece of paper to look at it.
-Thus, I cannot get someone else’s opinion or input before I create it.
+I'm really bad at drawing free form.
+Because of this, I cannot, not even temporarily, put the end result of a certain clothing design on a piece of paper to look at it.
+And therefore I cannot get someone else’s opinion or input on it before I create it.
+It is frustrating.

 ## What would be your advice for starting sewists/sewistas?

-First of all, go for it and concentrate on the parts you like of it.
+First of all, go for it and concentrate on the parts of the sewing process you enjoy.
+Look at the big picture of creating a garment for yourself, and let that motivate you to get through the parts you don't like so much.
-For the things you do not like so much, look at the bigger picture to find the reason what is motivating you to do it.

-Secondly, just keep going and don’t look at things that could discourage you.
+Secondly, just keep going and don’t look at things that didn't work out so well too much.
+Everything takes practice, and you will get better at it.
+Break up things into smaller parts and think about what you can do to improve that one part.
+Maybe there's a different way to do this step that works better for you.
-If something goes wrong, correct it while you're doing it again or focus on the smaller intermediate steps.
-It is important that you keep trying to do things, and not necessarily the same thing.
-It could be useful to make a different concept to get a new view on your previous obstacles.

 Lastly, don’t be intimidated by patterns.
-Try different patterns, creators and techniques, and pick out what works for you.
+Try different patterns, designers, and techniques.
+Pick out what works for you.
+All designers have their own way of doing certain things, and they may not always align with your strengths and weeknesses.
+I always do a zipper fly the same way, regardless of what the designer suggested.
+My way works for me and gives me good results.
+Others may prefer other techniques, so find your own by trying a lot of different ways.

-Enjoy the process of creating, not the product, as that is the key of getting good at it.
-Eventually, you will get the garments you like.
+And most of all; enjoy the process of creating.
+The end product is an additinal benefit.
+Through the enjoyment of the process, you will gain the experience to get good at it.
+And with that, you will get the garments you like.

 ## Are you married?

-Not anymore, after 25 years I split up.
+Not anymore, after 25 years we amicably split up.
 I have a new partner now.

 ## Do you have children?

-Five in total, two of myself and three of my partner.
+Five in total, two adult children of myself and three almost adults of my partner.

 ## Are you a dog person or a cat person?